JacquesLucke/animation_nodes_manual/docs/user_guide/nodes/vector/vector_length.rst

 Description
 -----------
-This node calculate the magnitude of the input vector.
+This node calculates the magnitude of the input vector.

 .. image:: images/vector_length_node.png
    :width: 160pt

 Inputs
 ------

-- **Vector** - A vector to calculate it's magnitude.
+- **Vector** - A vector to calculate its magnitude.

 Outputs
 -------